zendesk/sell-zaf-app-scaffold/README.md

 ## Testing an app locally

-1. Use your command-line interface to navigate to the folder containing the app you want to test.
+1. Use your command-line interface navigate to the folder containing the app you want to test.

 2. Install dependencies if necessary: